danielagff/danielagff/README.md

 ## I'm Daniel Filho 😎 !!!

-<p>A strong 💪 man who has as main objective to be a good developer 👨‍💻 every day better</p>
+<p>A strong 💪 man who has as main objective to be a developer 👨‍💻 every day better</p>

 Full Stack Developer Jr